tomekzaw/tmsim/README.md

 empty_word_representation='ε',
 symbols_representations={'[]': '□'},
 ```
-Note that the sets of symbols, states and arrows must be disjoint.
+Note that the sets of symbols, states and arrows must be pairwise disjoint.

 ## Running
 You may execute your algorithm for single input by calling `run` method on `Algorithm` object.
 The following code will instantiate a new Turing machine with given input as initial sequence and also print all configurations one by one until machine terminates or step limit is exceeded.